equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 > **Note**
 > Ignore the `.tf` files in this project for now.
 These instructions will offer copy+paste ready commands where possible to simplify the process.
 Terraform execution will come once the manual install is ironed out.

 Steps below align with EKS-A Beta instructions.
-The steps below are intended to be complete, making reference to binaries from the EKS-A on Bare Metal Beta install guide.
-Confer with Beta Install guide when needed.
+While the steps below are intended to be complete, follow along with the EKS-A Beta Install guide for best results.

 1. Create an EKS-A Admin machine:
    Using the [metal-cli](https://github.com/equinix/metal-cli):